 8. Gardening Can Promote Interaction and Community

 Gardening with your spouse, grandkids, or at a community garden promotes interaction and community.
+Participating in community gardens offers the added benefits of sharing seeds and gardening knowledge with others, fostering social connections, and supporting local food systems.
 Working toward a common goal and sharing your knowledge and successes helps you form new relationships, boosts self-esteem, and promotes a sense of wellbeing.
 For some, this benefit alone makes gardening enjoyable.

 Safety Tips to Keep in Mind